netscaler/netscaler-k8s-ingress-controller/crd/auth/README.md

                     name:
                       description: 'Name for this provider, has to be unique, referenced by auth policies'
                       type: string

+                    oauth:
+                      description: 'Auth provided by external oAuth provider'
+                      properties:
+                          issuer:
+                              description: 'Identity of the server whose tokens are to be accepted'
+                              type: string
+                          jwks_uri:
+                              description: 'URL of the endpoint that contains JWKs (Json Web Key) for JWT (Json Web Token) verification'
+                              type: string
+                          audience:
+                              description: 'Audience for which token sent by Authorization server is applicable'
+                              type: array
+                              items:
+                                type: string
+                          token_in_hdr:
+                              description: 'custom header name where token is present, default is Authorization header'
+                              type: array
+                              items:
+                                type: string
+                          token_in_param:
+                              description: 'query parameter name where token is present'
+                              type: array
+                              items:
+                                type: string

                     basic_local_db:
                       description: 'Basic HTTP authentication, user data in local DB'